• Skip to primary navigation

 Enjoy!
 They're as delicious as they look but hurry - they won't last long once everyone's had a taste!

-Three Mini Egg blondies on a white place.
-More Mini Egg blondies are on a white behind in the background.
+Three Mini Egg blondies on a white plate.
+More Mini Egg blondies are behind.
+The top one has been bitten.

 Pointers, tricks and troubleshooting tips for the perfect Mini Egg blondies